Sending to Remotes

 Complete Configuration Examples

-Example 1: Comprehensive GitHub Setup
+Comprehensive GitHub setup

 projr_yml_dest_add_github(